Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Close Group Policy Editor.

-As you can see, you can’t log in to Guest account on Windows 10 by default, but after enabling this account from Command Prompt and after changing your Local Group Policy, you should be able to access it without any issues.
+As you can see, you can’t log in to your Guest account on Windows 10 by default, but after enabling this account from Command Prompt and changing your Local Group Policy, you should be able to access it without any issues.

-Solution 6 – Create a new user account and change its account type
+6. Create a new user account and change its account type

 - Select I don’t have this person’s sign-in information.